-This course introduces students to holistic approaches to the child in context, applied therapeutic thinking, creative and relational skills.
-Emphasising the importance of principles of professional practice, inter-disciplinary perspectives, multi-agency approaches, therapeutic theory and philosophy as well as relational play skills, this course runs on nine weekends over three terms in a period of one year.
+This course introduces students to holistic approaches to the child in context, applied therapeutic thinking, creative, relational skills and therapeutic counselling skills.
+Emphasising the importance of principles of professional practice, inter-disciplinary perspectives, multi-agency approaches, therapeutic theory and philosophy as well as relational play and creative counselling skills, this course runs on nine weekends over three terms in a period of one year.

 Supervised reflective practice with an appropriately qualified and registered therapeutic professional is a key component throughout the duration of training.

 Students also complete 50 hours of personal therapy throughout the training.

 The Certificate in Therapeutic Communication Skills for Working with Children and Young People:

 Inspires students with the vision and imagination to make a difference to the lives of children and young people increasing their capacities for wellbeing